 What is known about Ovidio Guzmán

-The city of Culiacán, capital of the northern Mexican state of Sinaloa, was the scene of a wave of violence when security forces temporarily captured one of the sons of drug trafficker Joaquín "El Chapo" Guzmán, who is in prison in the United States.
+The city of Culiacán, the capital of the northern Mexican state of Sinaloa, was the scene of a wave of violence when security forces temporarily captured one of the sons of drug trafficker Joaquín "El Chapo" Guzmán, who is in prison in the United States.

 It was initially reported that Ovidio Guzmán López, 29, had been detained by Mexican security forces, but his release was later learned amidst total confusion about what happened and kept the country on edge for hours.